-- Spikes: the automatic spike detection detects spikes, clusters them by localization and visualizes the results for easy review in the EpiSpike window. - Trends&Seizures: the advanced EEG trending calculates automatic detection of seizures, of rhythmic patterns, qEEG, aEEG, the heart rate and visualizes the results in the NeuroTrend window. - Trends&Seizures ICU: the advanced EEG trending for ICU calculates seizure probability, seizure burden, detection of rhythmic patterns, qEEG, aEEG, and visualizes the results in the NeuroTrend window. - Seizure detection: the detected seizures are shown in the marker list and have four different types: rhythmic, rhythmic+, tonic and tachycardia. - Sources: you can easily start the source localization by right-clicking on a marker in the EEG traces.
-The results are shown in the EpiSource window. - Spectrogram: you can easily start a time-frequency analysis by right-clicking on a marker in the EEG traces.
+- Spikes: the automatic spike detection detects spikes, clusters them by localization and visualizes the results for easy review in the EpiSpike window. - Trends&Seizures: the advanced EEG trending calculates automatic detection of seizures, of rhythmic patterns, qEEG, aEEG, and visualizes the results in the NeuroTrend window. - Acute Care Trends: the advanced EEG trending for acute care calculates seizure probability, seizure burden, detection of rhythmic patterns, qEEG, aEEG, and visualizes the results in the NeuroTrend window. - Seizure detection: the detected seizures are shown in the marker list as type 'Seizure'. - Spectrogram: you can easily start a time-frequency analysis by right-clicking on a marker in the EEG traces.